Today you'll learn how to use a vaporizer.

 With a pure convection vaporizer, use a medium grind.

-Another style with convection-vaporizers that's worth trying is the following:
+Another style of packing/grinding with convection-vaporizers that's worth trying is the following:

 - Place a whole nug of flower in your bowl;